-The property tax rates assessed for the year ended June 30, 2023, to finance the General Fund operations were \$.598 per \$100 valuation for real property, \$.598 per \$100 valuation for business personal property and \$.537 per \$100 valuation for motor vehicles.
+The property tax rates for the year ended June 30, 2024, to finance the General Fund operations were \$.562 per \$100 valuation for real property, \$.587 per \$100 valuation for business tangible personal property and \$.480 per \$100 valuation for motor vehicles.

-The District levies a utility gross receipts license tax in the amount of 3% of the gross receipts derived from the furnishings, within the county, of telephonic and telegraphic communications services, cablevision services, electric power, water, and natural, artificial and mixed gas.
+The District levies a utility gross receipts license tax in the amount of 3.00% of the gross receipts derived from furnishing, within the District, of telephonic and telegraphic communications services, cablevision services, electric power, water and natural, artificial and mixed gas.